Google Nest: Parody after Google acquisition

 On May 7, 2014, German activist group Peng Collective released a parody website named Google Nest, satirizing Google's privacy policies and practices with fake products imitating Google art style, supposedly created as a result of "an intensive period of studying user behavior" in response to the "public debate around privacy and government surveillance".
 The site described four purported new services lampooning Google's data gathering tendencies made possible with Nest's technology: Google Trust, Google Hug, Google Bee, and Google Bye, respectively a "data insurance" paid with personal data, a location service encouraging in-person emotional interactions, a "personal drone", and a memorial website created from automatically collected information.

 The next day, Google trademark lawyers issued a cease-and-desist letter to Peng, asking them to change the site and to transfer the domain name to Google.
 The site replaced its content with a note explaining the situation, and the Electronic Frontier Foundation responded on behalf of Peng with a public letter saying that noncommercial political commentary is not prohibited under trademark law, and that the site would not likely be confused after the ample press coverage received.

 Controversies

+Hidden Nest microphone incident

+Google Nest Guard contained a microphone that was not disclosed in any of the product specifications.
+The microphone was discovered by the public in February 2019, after Google announced a new feature that would use that microphone for voice commands.
+Users and reviewers were shocked, as the product's tech specs had never listed a microphone.
+Google claimed that it was an error when writing the product specifications.
+US Senators wrote an open letter to Google's CEO demanding answers and an in-person briefing.
+They framed the incident as a major breach of consumer trust and raised specific security concerns.